 Under the terms of a fixed annuity, the insurance company agrees to credit a guaranteed minimum interest rate to the annuity.
 There is no market risk to your premium.

-A fixed indexed annuity offers the same type of minimum interest rate guaranteed by a traditional fixed annuity, but has the potential to credit additional interest depending upon the performance of an external standard, typically a market index.
+These annuities offer the same type of minimum interest rate guaranteed by a traditional fixed annuity, but have the potential to credit additional interest based in part on the performance of a market index.

 A flexible premium annuity allows the contract owner to make multiple premium payments into an annuity.

 An annuity that begins to provide you with an income right after paying a single premium.
 Also known as a SPIA.

 Indexed or Index-Linked

 An interest crediting strategy where the credited interest rate is calculated based partly on the upward movement of a major stock market index.

 The interest-out-first rule works like this: If a withdrawal is taken from an annuity contract, the withdrawal must be treated as interest (and taxed accordingly) if the cash value of the contract exceeds the amount paid into the contract at that time.